Background to Tom Cunliffe

 I started back in 1961 when my Dad shoved me and a pal off on the Norfolk Broads in a 22-foot gaff sloop with no engine.
 That way you either learn fast or come to grief.
 I was fourteen and I was lucky.
 Since those days I’ve sailed most things from Firefly dinghies at University when I should have been reading law, to big gaff schooners.

-Privately, classics are my passion, and until Westernman, my own boats have been at least fifty years old.
-My wife Ros and I have sailed them all over the Atlantic, from southern Brazil to Iceland and from the Caribbean to Russia, with a number of trips to the US and Canada thrown in.
+For forty years traditional boats were my passion.
+My wife Ros and I have sailed them all over the Atlantic, from southern Brazil to http://fibonacci-designs.co.uk/websites/low-price-viagra Iceland and from the Caribbean to Russia, with a number of alamodest.com trips to the US and Canada thrown in.
 I love traditional craft, but I’m happy sailing anything that does the job properly.
-I’ve no time for boats that go sideways
+Now I have a modern classic which takes us off for three months in the summer to such destinations as Finland and back.

 Family commitments in the mid-1980s started me writing and lecturing about the sea.
 My first commercial article was about star sights.
 It was published by Yachting Monthly where I have a seamanship column to this day.
 On the strength of this and the advance for Topsail and Battleaxe, I came ashore after living aboard for many years.
 These days I operate from a cottage in the New Forest.
-The arrangement suits me well because it gives me somewhere to grow roses and to keep my motorcycle, but I still sneak plenty of time out to go cruising.
-In the last few summers, Ros and I have sailed from home in our old boat Westernman to Arctic Norway, down to Portugal and up the Baltic to Stockholm.
-Now I have sold her and we’ve bought a Mason 44.
-She’ll need a bit of fettling this winter, but next May we’ll be off on the ‘long road’ once more.
+The arrangement suits me well because it gives me somewhere to grow roses and http://simplysugarandglutenfree.com/levitra-sale-buy to keep my motorcycle, but I still sneak plenty of time out to mothershipton.co.uk go cruising.